shomrina/javaProgramminForTester/README.md

 this repository contains programm tasks on Java for testers.
 For education gradle

-There is "wrapper gradle" has been installed.
+There is in project "wrapper gradle" has been installed.
 Therefore you don't need to install Gradle.
-You need to download this project with all folders and then you need open your command line (cmd), to get the project path and type here something like: gradlew build.
+You need to download this project with all folders and then you need to open your command line (cmd), to get the project path and type here something like: gradlew build.
   For example: <c:\Program Files\GitHub\sandbox>gradlew build
   where <c:\Program Files\GitHub\sandbox> - <your path to project>